 Allowances are annual leave amounts that are designated to each employee based on the Policy itself and based on the rules you have created for the Policy.
 For example, if you have created a Time Off Policy whereby Employees are granted 20 days off per year, the Allowances section will show 20 days off by default.

 Our system also allows you to have the same Editing control with your Allowances section, so you are able to click the orange Allow Editing button towards the right and make changes based on your specific needs.

 Balances are the actual leave amounts that the Employee has earned.
 This number may be the same as the Allowance, depending on whether or not the Employee has taken time off.
 This number may be less if that Employee has already taken time off.

 You can customize your Leave Policies even more by restricting the Policies to be accessed only by certain groups.
-To edit these restrictions on a Leave Policy, go to the Time Off / Leave module > Edit.
+To edit these restrictions on a Leave Policy, go to Time Off & Leave > Configure > Leave Policies and select the edit button beside the relevant policy.
 Scroll down until you see the Restriction Rules section and click the aqua button to make changes.

 This will open up many options on how you are able to restrict this Leave Policy.
 From here, you can restrict access based on your organization's needs.

 Please be aware that employees who do not meet the Restriction Criteria will not be able to request leave against this policy, nor will they carry any Balances on this policy.
 Please proceed with caution if you are editing an existing policy for your team.